optimamodel/optima/client/README.md

 - `gulp watch` listens to changes to stylesheets and scripts and reloads browser page during development.
 - `gulp bump-version` updates JSON files and `source/index.html` with tagged releases.
 - `gulp write-version-js` updates `source/js/version.js` to the latest git version and date
+- `gulp copy-assets-and-vendor-js` compiles a single-file version of the webclient in `build`
 - `gulp compile-sass` compiles the SASS files in `source/sass` to CSS files in `source/assets/css`.
 - `gulp compile-build-js-client-uglify` compiles a single-file version of the webclient in `build`